meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 -- `[CLICK]`

 So anyway, let's pretend we all bought into my lexicon.
 In a nutshell, I begin a timbre analysis by filling out an opposition table, which looks like this.

-By putting the terms in opposed pairs like this, each term clarifies its opposing term, and students when analyzing can ask about each pair "okay, is it Term A or Term B?"
-I've found this process to be a really clear and simple starting point for students.
-It's not perfect, and I talk about that in my MTO article, but it's approachable, and a great jumping-off point for deeper discussion.
+Important points:

+-   terms are grouped into oppositional pairs; each term helps define its opposite
+-   in filling out an opposition table, you use either plus or minus to indicate which oppositional term applies; this allows a birds-eye view of the analytical conclusions
+-   these terms are meant to be relatively objectively defined as specific acoustic phenomena
+-   fully implemented, the +/- system has specific cultural meanings—markedness—but this can be set aside for the sake of introductory lessons.
+-   And you can read more about all of this and where it comes from in my MTO article.

 -- `[CLICK]`

+In my handout, I have a printable half-page version of that table.
+For this lesson, I'd go ahead and print out copies for all the students to have at their desks as they're learning and working.
+And then, I'd pull up that MTO article, and go through each term and its accompanying video example from Section 1 of Lavengood (2020).

+-- `[CLICK]`

+Since 75-minute classes are long, I usually spend the back half of each of my classes getting students doing hands-on work, usually part of their homework assignment.
+That's what's going on here.
+We're gonna break up the students into partners or small groups and let them practice using the opposition table and the timbre terminology by working with their neighbors in class, focusing on 3 different sounds that you choose for them.

-Unlike with texture, I think an EDM example can be a great starting point for discussions of timbre, for the reasons I mentioned at the start of the talk.
-You could use this song that Hannah used in her module, "Helix" by Flume, but anything could work here.
-Ideally, you would choose a song that's not too dense, and that has a broad-ranging timbral palette.
+In this example, I suggested using a song that Hannah used in her module, but anything could work here.
+To simplify things, I would choose a song that's not too dense, and that has a broad-ranging timbral palette.

+After giving them a good amount of time to work, I'd then ask each group to share their results.

+-   Discussion questions:
+    -   Where did two groups analyze the same sounds differently?
+What might be an explanation?
+    -   Timbre occurs on a spectrum; how did you decide which term to use?
+    -   Which terms seemed most useful?
+Least useful?
+    -   Did you notice any correspondence between timbre and rhythm, form, etc.?

+Then for homework, I'd ask them to do more of this work—complete the opposition table for maybe 5 more, 10 more, or all of the sounds, depending on what seems appropriate for the class and the song being studied.

+-- `[CLICK]`

 ### Learning objectives